An updated version of a recipe originally published on June 15, 2003 The old recipe has been retired.

 For this recipe of pancit canton, the dried noodles were added to the barely cooked stir fried vegetables.
 Just enough broth was poured in to cook the noodles.
 The starch-thickened sauce was prepared separately.
 If using fresh egg noodles, there is no need to add broth.

-- 2 c. of cooked and thinly meat or seafood (pork, beef, chicken, shrimps, prawns, squids…), or a combination of meats and seafood
+- 2 cups cooked and thinly meat or seafood (pork, beef, chicken, shrimps, prawns, squids…), or a combination of meats and seafood

 - 1 onion or 2 shallots, peeled and thinly sliced

-- 12 to 15 runner (Baguio) beans, stringed and sliced diagonally into thin strips
+- 12 to 15 green beans stringed and sliced diagonally into thin strips